SatoshiumAI/bitpangea/thecodex/codex-II-boundary.md

 A boundary exists to differentiate one parcel from another.

-Its primary function is separation through identity rather than ownership, governance, or use.
+Its primary function is distinction through identity rather than ownership, governance, or use.

 ### Necessity